Codecademy/docs/content/css/concepts/overflow/terms/overflow/overflow.md

   - 'paths/full-stack-engineer-career-path'
 ---

-Defines how a block level element should handle content that goes beyond its boundaries.
+Defines how a block-level element should handle content that goes beyond its boundaries.
 This is shorthand for [`overflow-x`](https://www.codecademy.com/resources/docs/css/overflow/overflow-x) and [`overflow-y`](https://www.codecademy.com/resources/docs/css/overflow/overflow-y).

 ## Syntax